YubicoLabs/secure-software-supply-chain-guide/docs/docs/targets.md

 ### Dependency on SaaS, OSS, and MSPs

 The use of Software-as-a-service (SaaS) and open-source software (OSS) tools has continued to increase.
 More and more developers are including code that they did not write into their solutions.
 Enterprises that leverage managed service providers (MSPs) are now also allowing external developers to contribute to their software projects.
-Developers now need to manage the complexities of secure software development and tooling not just for their organization, but for the external ones that are contributing to a project.
+Open-source software projects are also a prime target, as these 3rd party dependencies are often installed and updated without much thought behind the code that the packages could be introducing.
+With these challenges, developers now need to manage the complexities of secure software development and tooling not just for their organization, but for the external ones that are contributing to a project.